 Medical office assistants are in demand by physicians and other allied health care providers.
 The complex and detailed nature of working in the demanding position of a medical office assistant requires excellent communication and office skills to coordinate quality patient care.

-In the Medical Office Assistant Certificate Programme, you will acquire skills to manage the medical office, to use effective oral and written communication techniques and demonstrate general office procedures, administrative, and time management skills.
+In the Medical Office Assistant Certificate Program, you will acquire skills to manage the medical office, to use effective oral and written communication techniques and demonstrate general office procedures, administrative, and time management skills.
 You will learn how to assess and prioritize patient appointment requests and update patient records.
 You will learn basic medical terminology and apply it in all courses including transcription.
 You will understand and adhere to medical/legal aspects in all courses.
 You will perform medical billing, both manual and computerized, and learn how to complete a variety of clinical procedures in accordance with the guidelines and standards of the medical field.

 Applicants who have completed CNC’s Administrative Assistant or Office Assistant Certificate within the past five years meet the admission requirements for this program.
 Those applicants with older certificates should contact the Mackenzie Campus to discuss potential admission exemptions.